VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 ### Summary

-This section will outline the best practices for setting up an RBX wallet in your environment.
+This section will outline the best practices for setting up an VFX wallet in your environment.
 While many of these features are optional it is recommended to leverage as many, if not all, as you can.

 The section will cover the config.txt setup, password setup, and how to use the API in some common and general scenarios that will fit most environments.

-The RBX Architecture very closely follows the philosophies and principles of Bitcoin so integration will also very similarly mimic that.
+The VFX Architecture very closely follows the philosophies and principles of Bitcoin so integration will also very similarly mimic that.
 This was done by design to ease the burden of the solution and the fact it is a layer 1.

 ### Build the Project

-Depending on your environment you will find build instructions for Windows, Linux, and Mac here: **https://github.com/ReserveBlockIO/ReserveBlock-Core/blob/main/RBXBuildInstructions.md**
+Depending on your environment you will find build instructions for Windows, Linux, and Mac here: **https://github.com/VerifiedXBlockchain/VerifiedX-Core/blob/main/RBXBuildInstructions.md**

-Follow the instructions and you can either build the project from source to ensure you are receiving a clean version of the program, or you can build from a binary posted in the release section here: **https://github.com/ReserveBlockIO/ReserveBlock-Core/releases**
+Follow the instructions and you can either build the project from source to ensure you are receiving a clean version of the program, or you can build from a binary posted in the release section here: **https://github.com/VerifiedXBlockchain/VerifiedX-Core/releases**

 ### Configuration File Setup (Config.txt)

-A full list of configuration options can be seen here: **https://github.com/ReserveBlockIO/ReserveBlock-Core/blob/main/ConfigSetup.md**
+A full list of configuration options can be seen here: **https://github.com/VerifiedXBlockchain/VerifiedX-Core/blob/main/ConfigSetup.md**

 First you want to start up the wallet to generate a stock configuration file.
 Depending on your environment it will be located in the same folder the database folder is.